execheart/execheart/README.md

 I'm a cybersecurity student focused on offensive security.

 My main interest is understanding how attacks actually work — from reconnaissance to exploitation — and learning how to build tools that automate or enhance offensive techniques.

-I believe real learning comes from breaking, analyzing, and rebuilding systems to understand their weaknesses.

 ---

 ## 🚀 Current Focus